NOAA-GFDL/MDTF-diagnostics/sites/NOAA_GFDL/doc/NOAA_GFDL.rst

 --GFDL-PPAN-TEMP <DIR>    If running on the GFDL PPAN cluster, set the ``$MDTF_TMPDIR`` environment variable to this location and create temp files here.
 This must be a location accessible via GCP, and the package does not currently verify this.
 Defaults to ``$TMPDIR``.
 --GFDL-WS-TEMP <DIR>    If running on a GFDL workstation, set the ``$MDTF_TMPDIR`` environment variable to this location and create temp files here.
 The directory will be created if it doesn't exist.
 This must be accessible via GCP, and the package does not currently verify this.
 Defaults to /net2/``$USER``/tmp.
---frepp    Normally this is set by the `mdtf_gfdl.csh <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/sites/NOAA_GFDL/mdtf_gfdl.csh>`__ wrapper script, and not directly by the user.
-Set flag to invoke the framework in the FRE-based execution mode (3A. or 3B. above), processing data as part of the FRE pipeline.
---ignore-component    Normally this is set by the `mdtf_gfdl.csh <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/sites/NOAA_GFDL/mdtf_gfdl.csh>`__ wrapper script, and not directly by the user.
-If set, this flag tells the framework to search the entire /pp/ directory for model data (mode 3A. above); default is to restrict to model component passed by FRE.
-Ignored if ``--frepp`` is not set.
+--frepp    Normally this is set by the `mdtf_gfdl.csh <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/sites/NOAA_GFDL/mdtf_gfdl.csh>`__ wrapper script (by setting the ``--multi_component`` flag), and not directly by the user.
+This should only be set if you're using the package in scenario 3B. above, where the package will be called **multiple** times when each model component is finished running.
+When the package is invoked with this flag, it only runs PODs for which i) the data has finished post-processing (is present in the /pp/ directory) and ii) haven't been run by a previous invocation of the package.
+The bookkeeping for this is done by having each invocation write placeholder directories for each POD it's executing to ``$OUTPUT_DIR``.
+Setting this flag disables the package's warnings for PODs with missing data, since that may be a normal occurrence in this scenario.

 GFDL-specific default values
 ++++++++++++++++++++++++++++